MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Experiments

 \subsection{Results}

 In this section, we first present empirical results of training GPT-2 models on OpenWebText, and provide a discussion of generalization performance and robustness of \Mada.
 We also show how the interpolation coefficients evolve during training.
 Next, we provide a visualization of the optimal training loss given various initializations of $\beta_1,\beta_2$ values using the smaller Shakespeare dataset.
-We present additional results in Appendix~\ref{app:experiments} including a toy problem to show that \Mada discovers solutions that minimize the regret, and comparing \Mada and Adam for GPT-2 (medium).\\
+We present additional results in Appendix~\ref{app:experiments} including a toy problem to show that \Mada discovers optimal solutions that Adam cannot find, and comparing \Mada and Adam for GPT-2 (medium).

-\textbf{GPT-2 on OpenWebText.} When we initialize \Mada from AVGrad and Adan with $\beta_{1,0}=0.9,\beta_{2,0} = 0.95,\beta_{3,0}=0.9, \rho_{0}=0$ (where subscript $0$ denotes the time index) from Figure~\ref{fig:gptcomp} and Table~\ref{tab:gptcomp} we observe that \Mada consistently outperforms Adam and other recently proposed optimizers, including Lion, Adan, and HyperAdam.
-In particular, \Mada-FS outperforms Adam with established parameters by 0.019 in validation loss which is a significant improvement for this task.\\
+\textbf{GPT-2 on OpenWebText.} When we initialize \Mada from AVGrad and Adan with $\beta_{1,0}=0.9,\beta_{2,0} = 0.95,\beta_{3,0}=0.9, \rho_{0}=0$ (where subscript $0$ denotes the time index) from Table~\ref{tab:gptcomp} we observe that \Mada consistently outperforms Adam and other recently proposed optimizers, including Lion, Adan, and HyperAdam.
+In particular, \Mada-FS outperforms Adam with established parameters by 0.019 in validation loss which is a significant improvement for this task. \kaancr{In \cref{fig:gpt_val} and \cref{fig:gpt_train} we see that \Mada is able to converge to a lower loss than baseline methods (both in terms of validation and training loss).
+Note that MADA is able to converge faster than AVGrad and Adam with the same learning rate and schedule, which may be attributed to theoretical result \cref{thm3} on interpolated optimizers. }

 \textbf{Perplexity on benchmark datasets.} To measure the generalization of \Mada to other datasets, we compute the validation perplexity of the trained models on three datasets as shown in Table~\ref{tab:gptppl}.
-We see that on OpenWebText outperforms Adam and HyperAdam by 0.34 and 0.33 points); while on Wikitext, \Mada outperforms these two baselines by 4.45 and 2.37 respectively.
-On Lambada it is the second-best-performing method with a small gap behind HyperAdam (0.88). \\
+We see that on OpenWebText \Mada outperforms Adam and HyperAdam by 0.34 and 0.33 points); while on Wikitext \citep{wikitext}, \Mada outperforms these two baselines by 4.45 and 2.37 respectively.
+On Lambada \citep{lambada} it is the second-best-performing method with a small gap behind HyperAdam (0.88).